 Engine Cut-Off Switch - Located near the right handgrip and operated by the right thumb.
+It operated by the right thumb.
 It allows you to shut off the engine without removing your hands from the controls.

 Fuel Supply Valve - The fuel supply valve controls the fuel going to the engine.
 Newer motorcycles with fuel injection systems do not have a fuel supply valve.
 If your bike does have one, it is most likely located under the tank on the left side of the motorcycle.
 Turn to ON to run.
 It also may include OFF, RESERVE, and PRIME positions.